Sara Blomfield

+Career

 Blomfield was born in Ireland and spent much of her adult life in London and Broadway, Worcestershire.
 She was married to the noted Victorian era architect Arthur Blomfield, son of Charles James Blomfield, Bishop of London.
 An accomplished writer and humanitarian, Blomfield assisted in founding the Save the Children Fund and was a supporter of the adoption of the Geneva Declaration of the Rights of the Child by the League of Nations.

 Blomfield joined the Baháʼí Faith in 1907 and soon became one of its outstanding proponents and historians.
 During the visit of ʻAbdu'l-Bahá to Paris, she took copious notes of his public meetings which were used in preparing the volume called "Paris Talks".
 As a tribute to her, ʻAbdu'l-Baha bestowed upon her the name "Sitárih Khanum" (in Persian, "sitárih" means "star", and "khanum" means "lady").
 After the passing of ʻAbdu'l-Baha in 1921, Blomfield accompanied Shoghi Effendi on his trip from Britain to Haifa.
 While in Haifa, she interviewed members of Baha'u'llah's family.
 Those recorded recollections, together with her account of the days when she hosted ʻAbdu'l-Baha in London, make up the contents of her book, "The Chosen Highway."